readthedocs/readthedocs.org/docs/user/builds.rst

 .. tip::

-   In case extra environment variables are needed to the build process (like secrets, tokens, etc), you can add them going to :guilabel:`Admin` > :guilabel:`Environment Variables` in your project.
+   If extra environment variables are needed in the build process (like an API token), you can add them going to :guilabel:`Admin` > :guilabel:`Environment Variables` in your project.
    See :doc:`/environment-variables`.